Murder of Nofriansyah Yosua Hutabarat: Murder charges

-On 4 August 2022, another of Sambo's assistants, second patrolman Eliezer Pudihang Lumiu, was charged with murder after the initial self-defence explanation was overruled and it was seen as an intentional killing.
+On 4 August 2022, Eliezer was charged with murder after his initial self-defense explanation was overruled.
+On 8 August, he applied for justice collaborator status under the Indonesian witness protection program.

 On 7 August 2022, Kuat Ma'ruf, Candrawathi's personal assistant, was charged with premeditated murder.
 The police stated that Ma'ruf had planned to flee.
-Ma'ruf allegedly knew about the plan to murder Hutabarat, but did not report the plan to the authorities.
+Ma'ruf allegedly knew about the plan to murder Hutabarat but did not report the plan to the authorities.
 He had allegedly threatened to murder Hutabarat in Magelang with knives a few days before the shooting.
-Ma'ruf was also present when Lumiu was ordered by Sambo to shoot Hutabarat.
+Ma'ruf was also present when Sambo ordered Eliezer to shoot Hutabarat.

 On 8 August 2022, Brigadier Ricky Rizal, one of Candrawathi's bodyguard, was arrested and charged with premeditated murder.
-Rizal allegedly was present when Sambo ordered Lumiu to shoot Hutabarat.
-Rizal, like Ma'ruf, allegedly knew about the plan to murder Hutabarat and refused to report the crime to the authorities.
-On the same day, Lumiu applied for justice collaborator status under Indonesian witness protection program.
+Rizal allegedly was present at the shooting.
+Like Ma'ruf, Rizal allegedly knew about the plan to murder Hutabarat and refused to report the crime to the authorities.

-Then, on 9 August 2022, Sambo was taken into custody and charged with premeditated murder, which carries the death penalty or life imprisonment.
-It was later alleged that patrolman Lumiu had been promised immunity from prosecution by Sambo if he followed through with Sambo's version of the shooting.
-Despite the assurance of Sambo, Lumiu continued to be the sole suspect for the murder, prompting Lumiu to provide the police with a more accurate and open testimony that contradicted Sambo's version of the event.
+On 9 August 2022, Sambo was taken into custody and charged with premeditated murder.

-General Listyo told a press conference that Sambo had fired multiple pistol shots into a wall in an attempt to show a gunfight had led to Hutabarat's death; there had been no shoot-out – Sambo had orchestrated Hutabarat's killing.
+It was later alleged that Sambo had promised Eliezer immunity from prosecution if he told Sambo's version of the shooting.
+Despite these assurances, Eliezer continued to be the sole suspect for the murder, prompting him to provide the police with a more accurate testimony that contradicted Sambo's version of events.
+Sambo had orchestrated the murder, and afterwards had fired multiple pistol shots into a wall in an attempt to show a gunfight had led to Hutabarat's death.

-On 15 August, Indonesian Witness and Victim Protection Agency approved Lumiu to act as a justice collaborator, and he was taken into the witness protection program.
-The agency also rejected Candrawathi's request to be a justice collaborator as her testimonies contained discrepancies.
+On 15 August, Indonesian Witness and Victim Protection Agency approved Eliezer to act as a justice collaborator, and he was taken into the witness protection program.
+The agency rejected Candrawathi's request to be a justice collaborator since her testimonies contained discrepancies.

 On 19 August 2022, it was reported that Candrawathi was also facing a primary charge of premeditated murder, and a secondary charge of murder.
 Candrawathi claimed that she had been sexually violated by Hutabarat; a few days earlier, police stopped their investigation concerning the alleged sexual harassment, as there were no criminal actions.

-On 26 August 2022, Sambo was dishonorably discharged or dismissed (PTDH) from the police force.
+On 26 August 2022, Sambo was dishonorably discharged or dismissed (PTDH, Pemberhentian Tidak Dengan Hormat) from the police force.
 A few days before his dismissal, Sambo had attempted to resign, a letter of which was rejected by the police chief General.
 Hutabarat's lawyer alleged that Sambo's resignation attempt was because Sambo opted to be honorably dismissed and retain his pension.
 Sambo has stated that he will appeal the dismissal decision.